gar-codespace/OperationsPatternScripts/README.md

 ## How To Use This Plugin
 The following are YouTube videos covering the use of this plugin:

-How to add this plugin to JMRI.
+How to add this plugin to JMRI
 [How to use this plugin](https://youtu.be/GjPtXk3oKmc)
 [Plugin demonstration at a yard](https://youtu.be/IdXvxyo-E3Y)
 Plugin demonstration at industry